 IoT also allows machines and processes to be automated.
 Factories with IoT-enabled equipment can work around the clock, producing more.
 As humans are not as involved in the production, there will be fewer errors.
 IoT can even enable and automate small day-to-day routine tasks like setting-up tea or coffee makers on timers to increase office productivity.
 Instead of spending time on repetitive, low-value tasks, people can focus on adding value to businesses.

 READ ALSO: Challenges of adopting IoT

 Businesses reduce cost via improved asset utilisation, productivity, and process efficiencies, through predictive analytics and real-time diagnostics.
-As IoT takes over, maintenance cost is expected to come down by more than 25% and downtime will be reduced by 35%.
+As IoT takes over, maintenance cost is expected to come down by more than 25 percent and downtime will be reduced by 35 percent.
 In manufacturing industries, IoT devices are used to monitor equipment and reduce downtime by predicting probable failures or errors on the production line.
 Businesses can even save on energy costs and improve electrical efficiency by using IoT and smart building systems to monitor and control redundant usage of electrical systems.

 In conclusion, IoT is a compelling value proposition and a major driver of transformation for enterprises because it brings together data and intelligence to deliver new ideas and ways of doing business.
 We look at how we can be IoT-ready in our next article.